Merz26/tm-drum-recognition/README.md

 - Background noise (for calibrating the model)

 # How it works
 Teachable machine is mostly about image recognition.
 As a result, the recorded sounds were converted to spectrogram form in order for it to work.
-This may lead to conflict as some sounds are found in the same frequency range and may have similar lenght
+This may lead to conflict as some sounds are found in the same frequency range and may have similar length

 # Results
 Detection confidence for each types (best-case scenario):